-Itâ€™s being claimed that Peter Handke is the strongest, most inventive writer to have emerged in German literature since GĂĽnter Grass.
-An Austrian author of numerous novels, poetry, also a screenwriter, theater and film director has earned the recognition throughout the years.
-In spite of this, heâ€™s been accused of supporting and extolling former Yugoslav leader and dictator Slobodan Milosevic.
-And you know that recently his name echoed quite loud around the world once again after receiving the 2019 Nobel Prize for Literature.
+Many have called Peter Handke one of the best and most inventive writers to have emerged in German literature since GÃ¼nter Grass.
+A prolific Austrian author of novels and poetry, who has delved into screenwriting, theater and film directing has earned great recognition over the years.
+However, heâs also been accused of supporting and extolling former Yugoslav leader and dictator Slobodan MiloÅ¡eviÄ.
+Recently he’s been making headlines again after receiving the 2019 Nobel Prize for Literature.
 At the announcement on October 10, Swedish Academy member Anders Olsson claimed the selection was literary, not political.
-It states that the jury actually managed to solve an unsolvable problem and separate the art from the artist.
-Did they though?
+The jury claimed to have actually managed to separate the art from the artist.
+But was that really the case?

 What Exactly Has Handke Done?

-In response, Handke argued that the Serbian people are the true victims of this conflict and even gave an official speech to 20,000 people at the funeral of Slobodan MiloÅ¡eviÄ.
-MiloÅ¡eviÄ, when still alive, asked the writer to be the defensive witness at his trial for former Yugoslavia’s crimes.
-Even though Handke declined it, he attended the sessions and later wrote about them.
+In response, Handke argued that the Serbian people were the true victims of this conflict.
+What’s more, he gave an official speech to 20,000 people at the funeral of Slobodan MiloÅ¡eviÄ.
+MiloÅ¡eviÄ, when still alive, asked the writer to be a witness at his trial for crimes in former Yugoslavia.
+Even though Handke declined, he attended the sessions and later wrote about them.
 Afterwards Handke said: âI donât know the truth.
-But I look.
-I listen.
-I feel.
-I remember.
+But I look, I listen, I feel, I remember.
 This is why I am here today, close to Yugoslavia, close to Serbia, close to Slobodan MiloÅ¡eviÄ.â

-In 1999, talking about Handke writer Salman Rushdie “named him the runner-up for âInternational moron of the yearÂ for his apologies for the genocidal regime led by Slobodan MiloÅ¡eviÄ.
+In 1999, Salman Rushdie named Handke the runner-up for âInternational moron of the yearÂ for his apologies for the genocidal regime led by Slobodan MiloÅ¡eviÄ.

 So, this is where the eternal dilemma arises:

-The jury surely had a deliberation full of quarrels and dissatisfaction sorting this out.
+The jury surely had a contentious deliberation considering this in their decision to award Handke the Nobel Prize.
 Elfriede Jelinek, the Austrian 2004 Nobel laureate for literature and a longstanding friend of Handkeâs said, âWhoever prevents an artist from working commits a crime not only against the poet but against the entire public.â